vestrel00/contacts-android/docs/accounts/move-raw-contacts-across-accounts.md

 ```

 > ℹ️ This may affect performance.
 When this is set to true, the API executes extra lines of code to
-> check if the provided [Entry.targetAccount] is in the system, which may result in a slight
+> perform the validation, which may result in a slight performance hit.
+You can disable this
-> performance hit.
-You can disable this internal check, perhaps increasing insertion speed, by
-> setting this to false.
+> internal check, perhaps increasing insertion speed, by setting this to false.

 ## Executing the move